A Novel Loss Function for Deep Learning Based Daily Stock Trading System: Study Design based on Novel Loss Function

-where $y_{\text{true}}$ and $y_{\text{pred}}$ are probability distributions over five labels.
 Note that in the example above, our new loss has that $\text{loss}(y_1,\hat{y_1})=-0.05\log(0.2)$, which is 10 times as much as $\text{loss}(y_2,\hat{y_2})=-0.005\log(0.2)$.
-This aligns with our understanding that incorrectly classifying Strong Sell stocks are worse than incorrectly classifying Hold stocks.
-In fact, since the stocks labeled as Strong Sell or Strong Buy both have their absolute daily percentage change greater than 3\%, they always contribute to the loss function more significantly than those with the other three labels.
+This aligns with our understanding that incorrectly classifying Strong Sell stocks is worse than incorrectly classifying Hold stocks.
+In fact, since the stocks labeled as Strong Sell or Strong Buy in the dataset both have their absolute daily percentage change greater than 3\%, they always contribute to the loss function more significantly than those with the other three labels.
 Therefore, by minimizing loss during training, the models will identify and prioritize stocks with immediate breakout and breakdown potentials.
 Most stocks do not move significantly on a daily basis, and they do not increase the loss as much even when they are classified incorrectly.
-This leads to better detection for top growth opportunities but could contribute to slightly worse overall ranking ability which we discuss in Section \ref{sec:Performance Analysis}.
+This leads to better detection for top growth opportunities but could lead to slightly worse overall ranking ability which we discuss in Section \ref{sec:Net Asset Value}.